 - Single casement window – as the name suggests, its design comes with a single frame though it might have several panels of varying sizes – this depends on the window opening size.
 Similarly, the panels could have varying sizes.

 - Fixed casement window – commonly referred to as a picture window by most homeowners, it is unique from other window configurations since it is inoperable.
 Because they are not openable, they do not provide enough ventilation, and for this reason, they are paired with operable windows styles such as single or double-hung windows.

 - Double casement windows – they are also popularly known as French casement windows by some homeowners as take after the popular French doors.
-They are the best option to buy if you live near the beach and want to catch an unobstructed view of the outside.
+They are the best option to buy if you want to catch an unobstructed view of the outside.
 They offer that ideally as they lack stile in the center of the frame.

 All casement windows open outward.
 Since they use hinges to operate, they are effortless to close and open.
 Whether you would choose casement windows for your home will depend on the shape and size of the window frame, among other things.
 Flush casement windows, for instance, create a very slim profile on the façade of your structure and are the best option if you want to save space.

 Besides the configuration of the casement windows, they can also be classified according to the material used to make the window.
 In this class, we have the following common options:

 - Steel casement windows – these are common window materials normally used in commercial applications.
 They are preferred because they are cheap, durable, and strong.
 However, steel casement windows require regular maintenance, and they are not as beautiful as other options such as wood.

 - Wood casement windows – for centuries, builders have used wood to make windows.
 Wood is preferred for its aesthetic, strength, and durability.
 Besides, it can be stained or painted in different colours easily.
 However, wood requires a lot of maintenance to keep its beauty.